Is Baja California Sur safe? (2024)

 Cabo San Lucas has also seen an increase in cartel presence, mostly due to drug sales that are geared toward tourists arriving in the area.

 Outside of bigger cities, Baja California is mostly a safe destination where you can spend weeks exploring the region.
-Always be prudent and exercise caution, and you will have the best time enjoying popular activities in Baja California like hiking, surfing, whale watching, snorkeling and diving.
+Always be prudent and exercise caution, and you will have the best time enjoying popular activities in Baja California like hiking, surfing, whale watching, snorkeling and enjoying the mouthwatering food in Baja.

 What are the best Mexico travel insurance companies?